Why You Need a Backup DNS Server: A Quick Overview

 • Preventing Data Exfiltration: Hackers may use DNS to exfiltrate sensitive data from your network.
 DNS monitoring can help identify data leakage and block these attempts, safeguarding your data.

-• Enhancing Network Performance: DNS issues can also impact network performance.
+• Enhancing Network Performance: DNS issues or DNS downtimes can also impact network performance.
 By monitoring DNS traffic, you can spot and fix performance bottlenecks, ensuring a seamless user experience.

 • Compliance Requirements: Many industries have stringent regulatory requirements for data protection and security.
 This solution can help you meet these compliance standards, avoiding costly fines and reputational damage.